 Once you have a direction to move in, then you can find the best professional for the job.
-Once you have reached this point and realize you need expert help, the actual work on your home can begin.
+Now that you have reached this point, the actual work on your home can begin.
 The foundation expert will examine your home and determine the extent of damage and the type of repair that needs to be done.

-A slab foundation is one of the more difficult repairs to make.
-The home is sitting directly on top of the foundation and for this reason there is no room to maneuver under the house.
-Slabjacking is the less invasive choice.
+A slab-on-grade foundation is one of the more difficult repairs to make.
+The home is sitting directly on top of the foundation and for this reason, there is no room to maneuver under the house.
+Slabjacking is the less invasive choice for various soil types.
 In this operation, grout is pumped beneath a slab or beam to produce a lifting force under your home.

 This will restore your home to its original elevation.
 The second option is called piering.
-Steel posts are driven through the unstable soil and hydraulic jacks are used to raise and stabilize the concrete foundation.
-This method of repair will depend on the extent of damage being treated.
+Concrete piers are driven through the unstable soil and hydraulic jacks are used to raise and stabilize the concrete foundation.
+This method of repair will depend on the extent of the damage being treated.

 The most nerve-wracking question: what is the cost?

-Now what can you expect as far as cost to repair your foundation?
-Unfortunately there is a wide range of possible costs associated with foundation repair.
+Now, what can you expect as far as the cost to repair your foundation?
+Unfortunately, there is a wide range of possible costs associated with foundation repair.

 The cost is determined by the amount of damage to the foundation.
-There may additional cost to your home that result from the foundation issue.
-You can expect to spend anywhere from $4000 -$6000 on average.
+There may be additional costs to your home that result from the foundation issue.
+You can expect to spend anywhere from $4,000 to $6,000, on average.
 This is not to say that you won’t spend twice or three times this amount if the foundation repair becomes extensive.
-This is why you are encouraged to educate yourself – so you are not taken advantage of.
+This is why we encourage you to educate yourself – so you are not taken advantage of.